Live

 And I spent more time thinking about what it shouldn’t do than what it should.

-Because AI in mental health is a space where the potential for help and the potential for harm are both enormous, and the line between them is thinner than most people building these tools want to admit.
+Because AI in mental health is a space where the potential for help and the potential for harm are both enormous.
+The line between them is thinner than most people building these tools want to admit.

 Where AI actually helps